Virginia Tech® home

 Table 1.
 Pressure Canner Processing Times of Select Low Acid Foods.
 USDA recommends processing foods in a dial-gauge canner at 11 pounds of pressure rather than 10.
 (Processing times / pressures are recommended for 0 - 2000 ft, higher elevations need to make adjustments)

-Vegetable Packing Conditions Weighted gauge
+Packing Conditions

 (10 pounds pressure)